GluuFederation/docs-de-prod/docs/source/operation/custom-oxtrust.md

 ## Custom oxTrust Logout Page Example

-This guide will show examples on how to customize HTML page and CSS in oxTrust Gluu Server DE.
-For simplicity, we are going to use `docker-compose.yml` from Singlehost example:
+This guide will show examples of how to customize HTML pages and CSS in oxTrust for Gluu Server DE.
+For simplicity, we are going to use docker-compose.yml from the Singlehost example:

     services:
       oxtrust: